cityofaustin/atd-moped/moped-toolbox/backfill_phb_completions/README.md

 and completion date populated.

 ## Running the script
+**This script currently requires running in CST/CDT.
+If we reuse, we can update to convert to UTC at that time.**

 1. If you have [Node Version Manager](https://github.com/nvm-sh/nvm) installed, you can install Node version 24 with `nvm use`.
 Otherwise, install it.

 2. Set up your `.env` file see the `.env.example` file as a template